stryker-mutator/stryker-js/docs/configuration.md

 With `reporters`, you can set the reporters for Stryker to use.
 These reporters can be used out of the box: `html`, `json`, `progress`, `clear-text`, `dots`, `dashboard` and `event-recorder`.
 By default, `clear-text`, `progress`, `html` are active if no reporters are configured.
-See [reporter plugins](./plugins.md#reporters) for a fuller description of each reporter.
+See [reporter plugins](./plugins.md#reporters) for a full description of each reporter.

 The `html` reporter allows you to specify an output folder.
 This defaults to `reports/mutation/html`.
 The config for your config file is: `htmlReporter: { baseDir: 'mypath/reports/stryker' }`